 This week’s scripture is from John:

-May the Lord bless you each day to spend time in prayer with Him.
+May the Lord to whom you belong bless you to follow after Him.